Tinnitus and hearing loss injuries can be caused by exposure to extreme noise levels and physical trauma.

 The most common cause of tinnitus is excessive high-level noise exposure.
 Employees who work in construction, production lines, automobile assembly lines, and the military are at risk.

 Military and police thought they had the problem covered with acoustic earmuffs in their training programs in firing chambers to avoid that noise exposure.
-But it turns out that some of these noise blockers were defectively built with a design flaw which has led to a number of Tinnitus-related lawsuits involving the Combat Arms Ear Plugs.
+But it turns out that some of these noise blockers were defectively built with a design flaw which has led to several Tinnitus-related lawsuits involving the Combat Arms Ear Plugs.

 Tinnitus can also be caused by random noise exposures like a siren, railroad engine whistle, motorcycles, loud equipment, and firearms.
 Victims of traumatic brain injuries, even mild TBIs, are also at great risk for tinnitus.